-The International Chamber of Commerce, through its Business Action to Stop Counterfeiting and Piracy (BASCAP) initiative, has welcomed confirmation hearings to select a United States Intellectual Property Enforcement Coordinator (IPEC), a role created under legislation of US Senator Patrick Leahy which has proven to be a catalyst for accelerating and amplifying the actions of the numerous agencies and industries involved in reducing intellectual property (IP) infringement.
+A role created under legislation of US Senator Patrick Leahy, the IPEC has proven to be a catalyst for accelerating and amplifying the actions of the numerous agencies and industries involved in reducing intellectual property (IP) infringement.

 BASCAP was a strong supporter of the creation of this post and has advocated for the creation of similar roles in other countries where the development of policies and deployment of resources has otherwise remained fragmented.